 On April 2, 2012, the predecessor to Ceridian LLC completed the acquisition of all of the issued and outstanding capital stock of Dayforce.
 Ceridian Canada was considered the acquirer for accounting purposes.
 Ceridian Canada previously held approximately 20% of the fully-diluted capital shares of Dayforce.
 Consideration at the April 2, 2012 closing was \$43.5 in cash and issuance of 7.7 million shares, valued at \$79.9, of convertible preferred stock of Ceridian or economically equivalent shares of a Canadian subsidiary that are exchangeable for such preferred shares.
-Approximately 2.0 million shares were convertible participating preferred stock of Ceridian and approximately 5.7 million were economically equivalent shares of a Canadian subsidiary that are exchangeable for such preferred shares at the option of the holder or automatically after 10 years from the closing date at a 1:1 conversion ratio.
+Approximately 2.0 million shares were convertible participating preferred stock of Ceridian and approximately 5.7 million were economically equivalent shares of a Canadian subsidiary that are exchangeable for such preferred shares of a Canadian subsidiary that are exchangeable for such preferred shares of a Canadian subsidiary that are exchangeable for such preferred shares of a Canadian subsidiary that are exchangeable for such preferred stock of Ceridian and approximately 3.7 million were economically equivalent shares of a Canadian subsidiary that are exchangeable for such preferred stock of the holder or automatically after 10 years from the closing date at a 1:1 conversion ratio.
 Due to the ability to exchange these Canadian shares, the Canadian shares are considered economically equivalent to the convertible participating preferred stock and included in the total preferred share count.
 The shares of convertible participating preferred stock of Ceridian (and economically equivalent Canadian shares) have a liquidation preference of ten dollars (USD) per share and are convertible into shares of Ceridian common stock at the option of the holders at an initial 1:1 conversion ratio.